-Information and communication Management is responsible for informing the staff concerned about their responsibility to maintain good internal control.
+Information and communication

+Management is responsible for informing the staff concerned about their responsibility to maintain good internal control.
 The company Intranet and briefing sessions are used to ensure that employees are kept up-to-date on the company's governing policies and guidelines.

 Responsibility for external information rests with the Communications department.
-The company's Investor Relations activities are based on principles for regular and accurate information in accordance with stock exchange regulations.
+The company's Investor Relations activities are based on principles for regular and accurate information in accordance with Nasdaq OMX Stockholm's Rule Book for Issuerss.
 The ambition is to improve knowledge of and build confidence in the company among investors, analysts and other stakeholders.
+In 2010, a comprehensive effort was implemented to improve information and access to information on the external website.